raspberrypilearning/pacman-terminal/en/step_5.md

   ```
   rm sp00ky.txt
   ```
-  `rm` (for 'remove') deletes files and directories.
+  `rm` stands for 'remove' and deletes files (and directories).
 Here you have removed `sp00ky.txt` from the folder where you found it to stop it from doing damage.

-  **Note:** be careful with using `rm` — it deletes files and directories permanently!
-There isn't an 'undelete' command, so once you delete a file or directory with `rm`, it's gone forever.
+  **Note:** be careful with using `rm` — it deletes things from your computer permanently!
+There isn't an 'undelete' command, so once you delete something with `rm`, it's gone forever.
 This is why we copied the file into a new directory before removing it.

 You're now ready to safely catch all the ghosts!